-- The application by electronic submission and on line transcript request due for PGS/CGS Doctoral no later than Thursday, September 19, 2019 at 3:00 p.m.
+- The application by electronic submission and on line transcript request due for PGS/CGS Doctoral no later than Friday, September 18, 2020 at 3:00 p.m.
 ES for transcript requests and Saturday October 17, 2020 at 8:00 p.m.
 ES for application submission (Note: students are unable to submit their application until transcripts are uploaded.).

 - The application by electronic submission and on line transcript request due for CGS M no later than Friday, November 20, 2020 at 3:00 p.m.
 ES for transcript requests and Tuesday, December 1, 2020 at 8:00 p.m.
 ES for application submission.

 NSERC postgraduate - Canada Graduate Scholarship/Post-Graduate Scholarships Masters (CGS/PGS M), Canada Graduate Scholarship/Post-Graduate Scholarship Doctors (CGS/PGS D)

 - Minimum average required is 80% average on each of the last two years

 - Canadian citizens or landed immigrants.